-For BCOM students who utilize NMSU's housing, the NMSU Housing and Residential Life department has a comprehensive on-call duty rotation at both the student staff member (Resident Assistant) and professional staff member (Resident Director) level.
+For Burrell students who utilize NMSU's housing, the NMSU Housing and Residential Life department has a comprehensive on-call duty rotation at both the student staff member (Resident Assistant) and professional staff member (Resident Director) level.
 These staff are "on-call" to respond to personal crisis, major facilities issues, or medical emergencies.
 After business hours (5pm-8am the following morning), a student staff member is on duty for each residential facility via a university-owned cellular phone.

 The professional Resident Director on duty is responsible for all housing complexes and available 24/7, not just during the after-hours time period.
 This professional staff member is supported by a member of the Housing Leadership Team (Director or Associate Directors) who is available 24/7 to consult with the professional staff member that is available on campus.
-Professional staff members are on-call every day of the year, even when the university is closed and/or on recognized holidays.
+Professional staff members are on-call, even when the university is closed and/or on recognized holidays.

-As a part of the Resident Assistant duty protocol, staff complete a nightly inspection of all exterior doors to each building to insure that they are securing and functioning properly, and then Housing has administrative staff do a weekly double check of these doors to insure all exterior gates and doors are latching and closing appropriately.
+As a part of the Resident Assistant duty protocol, staff complete a nightly inspection of all exterior doors to each building to insure that they are securing and functioning properly, additionally, Housing has administrative staff who complete a weekly check of these doors to insure all exterior gates and doors are latching and closing appropriately.

-In addition to exterior door inspections, each evening we do a visual walk through of all housing spaces and we have created a process to report all exterior lights that are not functioning that is documented on duty rounds.
+In addition to exterior door inspections, each evening NMSU staff complete a visual walk through of all housing spaces and have created a process to report all non-function exterior lighting.
 This includes frequent rounds each month at Student Family Housing for reporting yard and street lights not working.